|Date Opened||11/26/2018 12:00:00 PM|

 All Applicants are required to include a resume in the "Resume Tab" of their application with their submission.
 In addition, applicants may be required to submit additional documents which support their qualification(s) for this position.

-Please note for this position, you will be requested to submit a copy of a current nursing license from the state of CT, Department of Public Health, if selected for an interview.
+Please note for this position, you will be requested to submit a copy of a current certification of licensure from the state of CT, Department of Public Health, if selected for an interview.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER